sam-mantey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Printing "Hello, World to the screen"

 2-hellofile
 Displaying the content of a file

+3-twofiles
+Displaying the contents of two files